mahmoudSaaadallah/OracleDataBase/README.md

 ## OracleDataBase
-This repository includes all query that you need to know in oracle database I update this file regularly.
+This repository includes all query that you need to know in oracle database.
+I update this file regularly.